 “That corner of the home is always a vulnerable area, because of the way the winds react around that corner in a storm, it intensifies around the corner,” Granata said.

 For anyone concerned that their home might not be up to par, Granata’s team is doing inspections in a socially distanced way.

 He cautioned, too, that even newer homes can be at risk.

 “Unfortunately, that’s the case too often, a lot of folks in Florida, you know, they believe because the home was built, you know, in a certain type or a relatively newer home, that it does have some sort of hurricane protection and unfortunately, we’re seeing time and time again that they don’t.
 So we really, again, want you to recognize what you have, what you don’t have,” he said.

-Granata recognized that times are tough this year for countless people who’ve been laid off or furloughed as businesses across the state have been shut down, which is why the Florida Home-Improvement Associates is offering a variety of financing options and is allowing borrowers to hold off on making payments until 2021.
+Granata recognized that times are tough for many who have been financially impacted by the coronavirus pandemic, which is why the Florida Home-Improvement Associates is offering a variety of financing options.

 He said overall, Floridians need to do whatever it takes to protect their homes and their loved ones this year.